openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.om-i.org/instances/UBERONParcellation/fasciolarGyrus
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Fasciolar gyrus' is part of the limbic lobe.
+   :definition: Is part of the limbic lobe. [auto-generated from 'relationship' property of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002601)]
-   :description: A small paired band that passes around the splenium of the corpus callosum from the lateral longitudinal stria to the dentate gyrus[Biology-Online].
-A posterior and upward extension of the dentate gyrus, forming a transitional area between the dentate gyrus and the indusium griseum[BTO].
+   :description: A small paired band that passes around the splenium of the corpus callosum from the lateral longitudinal stria to the dentate gyrus.
+A posterior and upward extension of the dentate gyrus, forming a transitional area between the dentate gyrus and the indusium griseum. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002601)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0104114
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002601#fasciolar-gyrus-1
    :name: fasciolar gyrus